Joey Lawrence: Early life

-He graduated from Abington Friends School in Jenkintown, Pennsylvania in 1994 and later attended the University of Southern California.
+Lawrence graduated from Abington Friends School in Jenkintown, Pennsylvania, in 1994 and later attended the University of Southern California.

 Career

 Acting

-Lawrence's first acting role was in a Cracker Jack commercial.
-At the age of five, he appeared on The Tonight Show Starring Johnny Carson, where he performed the song "Give My Regards to Broadway".
+In 1981, when he was five years old, Lawrence landed his first acting role in a Cracker Jack commercial.
+Three weeks before turning age six, he appeared on the March 31, 1982, episode of The Tonight Show Starring Johnny Carson, where he performed the song "Give My Regards to Broadway" and tap danced.

 After appearing in guest spots on Diff'rent Strokes and Silver Spoons, Lawrence won the role of Joey Donovan on the hit NBC sitcom Gimme a Break! in 1983.
 He continued in that role until the series ended in 1987.
 1985 marked Lawrence's theatrical debut with the release of Summer Rental.
-Lawrence provided the voice of Oliver, the protagonist in the 1988 Disney film Oliver & Company at the age of 12.
-From 1991 to 1995, at the age of 15, Lawrence co-starred in the hit TV series Blossom on NBC, playing Joey Russo.
+Lawrence provided the voice of Oliver, the protagonist in the animated 1988 Disney film Oliver & Company at the age of 12.
+From 1991, at the age of 15, to 1995, Lawrence co-starred in the hit TV series Blossom on NBC, playing Joey Russo.